256dpi/fire/README.md

 coll := store.C(&Post{})
 ```

-The store does not provide other typical ORM methods that wrap the underlying driver, instead custom code should use the underlying directly to get access to all offered features.
+The store does not provide other typical ORM methods that wrap the underlying driver, instead custom code should use the driver directly to get access to all offered features.

 ### Advanced Features